petragrunheidt/fraud-prevention/analysis_journals/2 - Transaction amount.md

-### transaction amount analysis
+## Transaction Amount Analysis

-  Starting with a basic analysis of the transaction amount, I will be collecting the mean, the variance and the standart deviation:
+  In this section we'll perform a basic analysis of the transaction amount, we will be collecting the mean, variance, and standard deviation:

   ```rb
     transaction_amounts = data_hash.map { |row| row[:transaction_amount].to_f }